peternielsen112/puzzles/HELP.md

 ###### Other Help
-Finally, if you have questions that you can't fix with Google, Stack Overflow, or these hints, text on the Slack [(sign up here)](https://join.slack.com/t/dvgate/shared_invite/zt-ijp1fq2e-mi5WmevnbcgzzI6YefK9gQ).
-Follow the instructions to set up an account if you don't have one.
-Use the "puzzles" channel.
+Finally, if you have questions that you can't fix with Google, Stack Overflow, or these hints, check out the solutions below.